Jake Mullaney: Bradford Bulls (2015)

-Mullaney signed for Bradford on a 1 Year Deal.
-He featured in the pre-season friendlies against Castleford Tigers and Leeds Rhinos.
+Mullaney signed for Bradford on a one-year deal.
+He featured in the pre-season friendlies against Castleford and Leeds.

-Mullaney featured in Round 1 (Leigh Centurions) to Round 6 (Workington Town) then in Round 11 (Sheffield Eagles).
-Mullaney played in Round 17 (Dewsbury Rams) to Round 18 (Workington Town) then in Round 20 (Hunslet Hawks) to Round 21 (Sheffield Eagles).
-Mullaney played in Qualifier 1 (Sheffield Eagles) and then in Qualifier 3 (Salford Red Devils) to Qualifier 4 (Widnes Vikings).
-Jake featured in Qualifier 6 (Leigh Centurions).
-Jake played in the £1 Million Game against Wakefield Trinity Wildcats.
-He also featured in the Challenge Cup in Round 4 (Workington Town).
-He scored against Leigh Centurions (2 tries), Hunslet Hawks (6 tries), Batley Bulldogs (1 try), Workington Town (3 tries), Sheffield Eagles (3 tries) and Salford Red Devils (2 tries, 1 drop goal).
+Mullaney featured in round 1 Leigh to round 6 Workington Town then in round 11 Sheffield.
+Mullaney played in round 17 against Dewsbury to round 18 against Workington, then in round 20 against Hunslet R.L.F.C. to round 21 Sheffield.
+Mullaney played in Qualifier 1 Sheffield and then in Qualifier 3 against Salford to Qualifier 4 Widnes.
+He featured in Qualifier 6 against Leigh.
+He played in the £1 Million Game against the Wakefield Trinity Wildcats.
+He also featured in the Challenge Cup in Round 4 Workington Town.